-Few memories last as long as those surrounding your first fishing trip ( family’s first RV trip maybe? ).
+Few memories last as long as those surrounding your first fishing trip ( family’s first camping trip maybe? ).
 You probably still remember the sights, sounds and smiles of the occasion vividly, and you probably look back on the outing fondly.
 Now, so many years later, it is time to introduce your children to angling.

 You certainly don’t have to do anything fancy to introduce children to the sport, but it helps to have a good game plan in place.